A diabetic patient can have Diabetic Neuropathy which is a kind of nerve damage throughout body. It damages nerves in feet and legs.

-The causes of Diabetic Neuropathy are unknown and according to American Diabetic Association high blood sugar is not only the cause of it.
-New research reveals that there are other factors like high cholesterol, high blood pressure, obesity and smoking.
+The causes of Diabetic Neuropathy are unknown and according to the American Diabetic Association, high blood sugar is not only the cause of it.
+New research reveals that there are other factors like high cholesterol, high blood pressure, obesity, and smoking.

 Diabetic neuropathy is a serious complication of diabetes.
 But it can be prevented with tight blood sugar control and a healthy lifestyle.

 Diabetic Neuropathy Symptoms develop gradually.
-Initially they may look like minor and infrequent pains but as the nerves gets more damaged symptoms may grow.
+Initially, they may look like minor and infrequent pains but as the nerves get more damaged symptoms may grow.
 The need is to consult a physician for advice.

 The symptoms of Peripheral Neuropathy are:

 - Muscle weakness